 When it comes to confined spaces, correct procedure can be the difference between life and death.
 Don't use equipment for which you have not been trained or appears to be working incorrectly.
-Obtain guidance or service on the equipment.

 Electrical Safety

 Employees are not permitted to work on or near any exposed and energized electrical power circuit or parts unless such work is in accordance with the Facilities Division Standard Operating Procedure for Energized Electrical Work (i.e. SOP 835).